mas-bandwidth/gafferongames/content/post/integration_basics.md

 Of course this logic only holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.

 Let's put this into code.
-Starting with a stationary object at the origin weighing one kilogram, we apply a constant force of 10 newtons and step forward with time steps (dt) of one second:
+Starting with a stationary object at the origin weighing one kilogram, we apply a constant force of 10 newtons and step forward with time steps of one second:

         double t = 0.0;
         float dt = 1.0f;